To His Coy Mistress: Allusions in other works

 The poem, along with Marvell's 'The Definition of Love', is heavily referenced throughout the 1997 film The Daytrippers, in which the main character finds a note she believes may be from her husband's mistress.
 In several scenes, the two Marvell poems are alluded to, quoted, and sometimes directly discussed.

 The line "I would Love you ten years before the Flood, And you should, if you please, refuse Till the conversion of the Jews.
 My vegetable love should grow Vaster than empires, and more slow."
 Is used as the preamble to part three of Greg Bear's Nebula award winning novel Moving Mars.

 In The Time Traveler's Wife, by Audrey Niffenegger, one of the main characters, Henry, recites the line "To world enough, and time," at several crucial points in the story.

 "Le char ailé du Temps" (Time's winged chariot) is the French translation (by Bernard Sigaud, 2013) of a short story by Nina Allan (2009), whose original title is just "Time's Chariot".

-Brian quotes the line "Had we but world enough, and time" in season 5 episode 5 of Queer as Folk.World and Time Enough is a 1994 independent gay-themed romantic comedy-drama written and directed by Eric Mueller.
+Brian quotes the line "Had we but world enough, and time" in season 5 episode 5 of Queer as Folk.

+World and Time Enough is a 1994 independent gay-themed romantic comedy-drama written and directed by Eric Mueller.

+In Frasier (season 10, episode 9), Niles, who has recently had heart surgery, says: "Good health is not a competition.
+When you've heard time's winged chariot hurrying near, as I have, every day is a gift."